 Publisher’s Description: The American Poetry Review is unique in American publishing.
 With eclectic editing, a newsprint/tabloid format, and a circulation of 9,000, APR reaches a worldwide audience six times a year with some of the very best of contemporary poetry, essays, interviews, columns, and translations.
-Over the past 42 years, APR has helped to make poetry a more public art form without compromising the art of poetry.
+Since 1972, APR has helped to make poetry a more public art form without compromising the art of poetry.

 Authors featured in recent issues include Kazim Ali, Robin Becker, Allen Ginsberg, Robert Hass, Brenda Hillman, Tony Hoagland, Claudia Keelan, Yusef Komunyakaa, Dana Levin, Tom Lux, W.S.
 Merwin, Sharon Olds, Robert Pinsky, Gerald Stern.

 "The American Poetry Review began a revolution in poetry comparable only to that begun by Harriet Monroe's Poetry in 1912.
 Sharing the vision of Walt Whitman, it has brought the spirit of excellence and democracy to poetry, through the directness of a tabloid newspaper, to the largest poetry audience ever gathered in America."